 2022 local elections

-A number of authorities will have elections on Thursday 5 May 2022.
+A number of councils will have elections on Thursday 5 May 2022, including London boroughs, London mayors, and all councils in Wales.

 The latest date that the pre-election period can start for the local elections is Monday 28 March 2022.

 Local government sometimes views this period as a time when communications has to shut down completely.
-This is not the case, and the ordinary functions of councils can continue, but some restrictions do apply, by law.
+This is not the case, and the ordinary functions of councils can continue, but some restrictions may be imposed by law.

 The Code of Recommended Practice on Local Authority Publicity is based around seven principles to ensure that all communications activity: